Basil seed

 Basil seed (Ocimum basilicum or Ocimum tenuiflorum, aka Ocimum sanctum) is the general term used to refer to the seeds of a few species of herb plants (basil).
-Generally, these seeds are small, black with a mild, nutty flavor and gel-like texture when soaked in water for 15 minutes.
+Generally, these seeds are small, black with a mild, nutty flavor and form a mucilaginous shell when soaked in water for 15 minutes.

 These seeds are commonly used in freshly prepared fruit drinks, sharbats, smoothies, salads, soups, desserts, and baked goods.

 Varieties

 The term "basil seed" can be confusing because it can refer to the seeds of two different plants: sweet basil and holy basil.